rails/rails/guides/source/form_helpers.md

 The second input element with the name `authenticity_token` is a security feature of Rails called **cross-site request forgery protection**, and form helpers generate it for every non-GET form (provided that this security feature is enabled).
 You can read more about this in the [Security Guide](security.html#cross-site-request-forgery-csrf).

+IMPORTANT: `form_with` looks a bit funny by itself, doesn't it?
+In the wild you will be almost always be supplying it with `url` or `model` arguments, discussed more below.

 ### A Generic Search Form

 One of the most basic forms you see on the web is a search form.
 This form contains: